gregoriusavip/Mini-Twitter/README.md

 Dependency: org.apache.commons: commons-lang3 version 3.12.0

-To use: Make sure you are running java openjdk-21 and run mvn install to get the dependency.
+To use: Make sure you are running java openjdk-21 and run mvn install to get the dependency or add the dependency package to the project.
 Then run Driver.java